Boost Your Business with eCards

 4. Foster connections between employees.

 According to a survey conducted by InComm Incentives, 59% of full-time employees feel less appreciated and connected to their team while working remotely.
-With limited face-to-face communication and in-person interactions, many remote employees may struggle with building relationships with colleagues that are necessary for collaborating and achieving high results.
-To address this issue, there are several measures your company can take, which include:
+With limited face-to-face communication and in-person interactions, many remote employees struggle to build relationships with colleagues, negatively impacting collaboration and workplace loyalty.

 • Promoting peer recognition.
-Receiving positive feedback from peers can be just as important as being recognized by managers or company leaders.
+Receiving positive feedback from peers can be just as important as being recognized by managers and company leaders.
 Therefore, encourage your employees to get in the habit of appreciating one another.
-For instance, you can make eCards available for anyone within your company to send as a form of recognition.
+For instance, you can make eCards available for anyone within your company to send when they feel a fellow employee deserves recognition.

 • Creating virtual breakrooms.
 Your remote employees don’t have many opportunities to socialize or catch up with their colleagues over non-work-related topics.
-To encourage them to create connections with one another, choose a short amount of time during the week for them to gather online and socialize.
+Encourage them to create connections with one another by setting up a time during the week for them to gather online and socialize.

 • Arranging a company retreat or meet-up.
-A company retreat can be a valuable and memorable experience for your remote employees.
-They’ll not only be able to meet their colleagues in person, but develop a feeling of closeness and collaboration with them as well.
-This contributes significantly to retaining remote employees in the long run.
+A company retreat can be a valuable and memorable experience for all employees, especially remote ones.
+They’ll not only be able to meet their colleagues in person but also develop a feeling of closeness and collaboration with them as well through team-building activities.

 5. Create opportunities for professional growth.